The Evolving Composition of Poverty in Middle-Income Countries: The Case of Indonesia, 1991–2007

 IDS Working Paper 409

-Download this publication free of charge (659 kb)
+Download this publication (659 kb)

 This paper discusses the evolution of education and health poverty in middle-income countries using the case of Indonesia.
 The paper reviews the long-run empirical research on poverty in Indonesia published over the last decade since the Asian financial crisis.